Prize-giving ceremony for the best New Year’s carols:

-The Municipal Development Company, in conjunction with the Cultural Association and the Municipality of Sifnos, has in recent years revived the communications network of ancient ‘fryktories’ (beacon towers) and acropolis citadels on the island (used in the 6th-3rd centuries BC), lighting them up once a year on the eve of Pentecost.
+The Municipality of Sifnos in cooperation with the Cultural Association of Sifnos, has in recent years revived the communications network of ancient ‘fryktories’ (beacon towers) and acropolis citadels on the island (used in the 6th-3rd centuries BC), lighting them up once a year on the eve of Pentecost.
 With the participation of dozens of volunteers, communications between the vantage points is achieved through smoke and mirrors.
 The towers, built at strategic points across the island, formed a communications network for the sending of messages using smoke or fire.
 Thus far, ongoing archaeological research has documented 77 ancient towers or beacons, unique both in the nature of their construction, as well as their large number by comparison with the other islands of the Aegean.
 Relative to the size of the island, which is only 74 square kilometers, the ratio is impressive (more than one tower per square kilometer).
 The participation of growing numbers of volunteers across the island each year is indicative of the growing interest in a project that highlights the wealth of archaeological remains on the island.

 Demonstrations of traditional dancing from the dance groups of the Cultural Association of Sifnos.